• Log in

 Where Constant Contact really sets itself apart is with its event management tools and live support.
 Creating and promoting an event looks as straightforward as sending a newsletter.
 And when you hit a snag, a real support specialist is there to guide you through it—which feels rare these days, especially on free and entry-level plans.

 You won’t find cutting-edge automation here, and the segmentation tools feel a bit dated compared to platforms like GetResponse and Sender.
-But for users who prioritize simplicity, reliable delivery, and strong support, Constant Contact gets the job done.
+But for users who prioritize simplicity, reliable delivery, and strong support for successful email marketing campaigns, Constant Contact gets the job done.

 Key Features